 Blood pressure has an undeniably relevant effect on sexual health in both men and women because, for more reasons than one, the health of one’s heart is directly tied to the health of one’s sex life.

-I made brief mention of it in my introductory announcement post, but it’s a topic I want to expand on here because I think that sexual health is a topic that is relevant across broad swaths of the population but perhaps even more a topic of intrigue in the slightly younger generations.
+I think that sexual health is a topic that is relevant across broad swaths of the population but perhaps even more a topic of intrigue in the slightly younger generations.

 So here are the facts: